johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-09-23-authoring-npm-modules-with-typescript.md

 ![](http://2.bp.blogspot.com/-HkCD9qNaoaU/VgIwn4WTBTI/AAAAAAAAA4g/U2E1Ybe6acI/s640/Screenshot%2B2015-09-23%2B05.51.14.png)

-](<http://2.bp.blogspot.com/-HkCD9qNaoaU/VgIwn4WTBTI/AAAAAAAAA4g/U2E1Ybe6acI/s1600/Screenshot%2B2015-09-23%2B05.51.14.png>)Now I'm not going to bore you with what I had to do to port the JS to TS (not much).
+Now I'm not going to bore you with what I had to do to port the JS to TS (not much).
 If you're interested, the source is [here](<https://github.com/johnnyreilly/globalize-so-what-cha-want/blob/master/src/lib/index.ts>).
 What's more interesting is the `tsconfig.json` \- as it's this that is going to lead the generation of the JS and TS that we need:

 ```json
 {